PrescottJRynewicz/brain/100 References/📗 Optionality - Survive and Thrive.md

 After discussing these options, Rich describes his investing strategy.
 A barbell strategy where the majority of money is invested into cheap index funds, retirement funds, and cash, while the other end is in high-risk, Black Swan bets (start-ups, crypto, etc...)

-This is a good reference chapter to get a breakdown of one type of personal financial and investing model.
+This is a good reference chapter to summarize one personal financial and investing model type.

 ## Chapter 23: Beware of Geeks Bearing Formulas
-The main point of this chapter is that historical data is not a good reference point for understanding future market performance.
+The main point of this chapter is that there are better reference points for understanding future market performance than historical data.

 Also, -> [[⏰Timing when you retire matters]].

-The info about retirement funds and individual truth of retirement accounts, but I agree with a closing Caveat Richard makes "The only truly safe strategy is to maintain diverse income streams, without relying on investment returns.
-Ideally, that means finding work you actively enjoy, and creating a life you don't need to retire from."
+The info about retirement funds and individual truth of retirement accounts, but I agree with Caveat Richard's closing: "The only truly safe strategy is to maintain diverse income streams, without relying on investment returns.
+Ideally, that means finding work you enjoy and creating a life you don't need to retire from."

+## Chapter 24: A Time to Explore and A Time To Exploit
+This chapter deeply satisfies my math brain.
+Richard lays out some simple charts for each domain of our life and how we want to maximize the area under the curve for each one.

+Health and Social capital are easy to summarize into charts with integrals, but knowledge and finance are not (because they are susceptible to much more volatility.)